DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Abstract

 \section{Abstract}

 Differentially private federated learning (DP-FL) often suffers from slow convergence under tight privacy budgets because the noise required for privacy preservation degrades gradient quality.
-Although second-order optimization can accelerate training, existing approaches for DP-FL face significant scalability limitations: Newton type methods require clients to compute Hessians, while feature covariance methods scale poorly with model dimension.
-We propose \textbf{DP-FedSOFIM}, a simple and scalable second-order optimization method for DP-FL.
-The method constructs an online regularized proxy for the Fisher information matrix at the server using only privatized aggregated gradients, capturing useful curvature information without requiring Hessian computations or feature covariance estimation.
-Efficient rank one updates based on the Sherman-Morrison formula enable communication cost proportional to the model size and require only $O(d)$ client side memory.
+Although second-order optimization can accelerate training, existing approaches for DP-FL face significant scalability limitations: Newton-type methods require clients to compute Hessians, while feature covariance methods scale poorly with model dimension.
+We propose \textbf{DP-FedSOFIM}, a simple and scalable Hessian approximation based second-order optimization method for DP-FL.
+The method constructs a regularized proxy for the Fisher information matrix at the server using only privatized aggregated gradients, capturing useful curvature information without requiring full Hessian computations or feature covariance estimation.
+Efficient rank-one updates based on the Sherman-Morrison formula enable communication costs proportional to the model size and require only $O(d)$ client side memory.
 Because all curvature and preconditioning operations are performed at the server on already privatized gradients, \textbf{DP-FedSOFIM} introduces no additional privacy cost beyond the underlying privatized gradient release mechanism.
-Experiments on CIFAR-10 and PathMNIST show that \textbf{DP-FedSOFIM} converges faster and consistently achieves higher accuracy than DP-FedGD, DP-SCAFFOLD, and DP-FedFC across a range of privacy budgets, with particularly pronounced gains under stringent privacy constraints.
+Experiments on CIFAR-10 and PathMNIST demonstrate that DP-FedSOFIM converges faster and consistently achieves higher accuracy than several competitive differentially private federated learning baselines across a wide range of privacy budgets.